JeremiahKaren/35percent.github.io/_posts/2017-05-26-berkeley-one-blackfriars-blog-post.md

 ![](/img/oborparking.png)
 *Extract from the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!N3XzHN1XX76Wjzxddhd13g%3d%3d!%7d%7d%7d)*

 Inevitably, affordable housing was also non-compliant.
 There will be no affordable housing on-site or off-site.
-Instead Berkeley are making a payment towards Southwark's council house delivery programme, but after paying to build a snow cabin and ice fountain, a gym with private Zen garden, a virtual golf course with whisky bar, a swimming pool, a sauna with jungle shower, a wine cellar with tasting room, a hot stone massage parlour and a cinema, Berkeley found it did not have enough money to meet the full in lieu payment of £35m, so offered £29m instead - 4% of an estimated total scheme value of £700m - which Southwark gratefully accepted.
+Instead Berkeley are making a payment towards Southwark's council house delivery programme, but after paying to build a [snow cabin](https://www.theguardian.com/uk-news/2016/dec/28/snow-cabins-jungle-showers-latest-perks-luxury-london-flat)and ice fountain, a
+ ['gym with privare Zen garden'](https://www.berkeleygroup.co.uk/new-homes/london/southwark/one-blackfriars)a virtual golf course with whisky bar, a swimming pool, a sauna with jungle shower, a wine cellar with tasting room, a hot stone massage parlour and a cinema, Berkeley found it did not have enough money to meet the full in lieu payment of £35m, so offered £29m instead - 4% of an estimated total scheme value of £700m - which Southwark gratefully accepted.
 Penthouses at __One Blackfriars__ are [currently on sale](http://www.telegraph.co.uk/property/buy/one-blackfriars-an-exclusive-look-inside-the-vase-londons-newest/) for £23m.

 This was all justified by a viability assessment, drafted by Savills for Berkeley and submitted to Southwark.
 Southwark disclosed [the viability assessment](https://www.whatdotheyknow.com/request/226757/response/575472/attach/2/141022%20part%201%20attachment%201.pdf) to a local resident, in response to an FOI request, but with all the figures redacted.
 We therefore have to rely on the [One Blackfriars planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!N3XzHN1XX76Wjzxddhd13g%3d%3d!%7d%7d%7d)to explain why the £29m in lieu payment was lower than the £35m minimum policy requirement.